shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “Well it sounds like I can count on you in a fight, I like that.”
 Gra emptied the gold onto the table and split it into 5 piles, one for each party member, including Drathalion.

-Each one took their share of gold, but Drathalion’s slid to her across the table, falling off the ledge into her bag below.
+Each one grabbed their share of gold, but Drathalion’s share slid to her across the table, falling off the ledge into her bag below.

 Gra also handed the letter to the other pale-green half-orc.
 “Keep this safe.”